Trousdale, Heaven, 5th February 2026

-The Struts, Shepherd’s Bush Empire, July 2022
+The Struts, Shepherd’s Bush Empire, 14th July 2022

+The groove of Body Talks and the chants of I Hate How Much I Want You had the audience as loud as Spiller (disappointingly, Joe Elliott of Def Leppard didn’t make a surprise guest appearance for the latter).
 Low Key In Love and Mary Go Round brought the pace down but did nothing to dampen the energy.
-A mashup which included Put Your Hands Up, Bulletproof Baby and All Dressed Up (With Nowhere To Go) had Spiller punctuating every beat with the sort of razor-sharp pose which stood as a testament to how deeply this music is engrained in him.
+A mashup which included Put Your Hands Up, Bulletproof Baby and All Dressed Up (With Nowhere To Go) had Spiller punctuating every verse with the sort of razor-sharp pose which stood as a testament to how deeply each beat is engrained in him.

 Never before had I been so desperate for a concert not to end..
 Drunk partially on rum and coke, but primarily giddy and full to the brim with joy, the concert energised me rather than tired me.
 I sprinted across Shepherd’s Bush Green simply to see if it would expel any of the adrenaline coursing through me (it didn’t).
 I felt weightless with joy.

-You should most definitely investigate going to see the Struts if you can.
-More than that, the sense of joy reverberating around that room, bouncing off the union jack covering the back of the stage and being absorbed by those in the rafters was palpable.
-The Struts haven’t got the biggest following of any rock band around at the moment, but many of these fans have been going to see the band since they started in the mid-2010s.
-There’s a sense of near-familial love, and the appreciation radiated from those four musicians.
+You should most definitely see the Struts if you can.
+The sense of joy reverberating around that room, bouncing off the union jack covering the back of the stage and being absorbed by those in the rafters was palpable.
+It felt like a celebration of life and a reminder that it’s what you make it.
+So, the Struts command, make it good.

 Def Leppard: Diamond Star Heroes: Live in Sheffield